Victor-Fiamoncini/my_structures/stack/README.md

 - Insertion and deletion takes place from the top
 - Eg: stack of plates, chairs, etc
 - Major operations:
   - push(element) - used to insert element at top
   - pop() - removes the top element
-    - is_empty() - returns true if stack is empty
+  - isEmpty() - returns true if stack is empty
   - peek() - get the top element
 - All operations works in constant time i.e, O(1)

 ## Advantages